Cincinnati Gardens: Other events

 From July 5 to 13, 2008, Morari Bapu held a 9-day Hindu religious event called a 'Ram Katha' at Cincinnati Gardens.
 This event attracted thousands of people who gathered from all over the world at Cincinnati Gardens.
 The Ram Katha is the largest event the Cincinnati Hindu community has hosted.

 Various professional wrestling promotions held events at the Gardens as well over the years.
 WWE has hosted both Raw and SmackDown!.
-Jim Crockett Promotions hosted Starrcade 1986 shown on closed-circuit TV.
+Jim Crockett Promotions hosted Starrcade '86: The Skywalkers shown on closed-circuit TV.
 TNA Wrestling had a live event at the Gardens on June 22, 2008.
 The Gardens was a regular stop for The Sheik's Big Time Wrestling promotion between 1964 and 1979.
 Pat O'Connor, Buddy Rogers, Lou Thesz and Ric Flair wrestled in the Gardens while holding the NWA (National Wrestling Alliance) World Heavyweight Championship.